Humberto-C/corecodeio-bootcamp/README.md

 # Corecodeio-Bootcamp
-Bootcamp from Scratch:Progress of CoreCode Bootcamp and assigments
+## Bootcamp from Scratch: Progress of CoreCode Bootcamp and assigments

 1. [Week 1](/week1)
 2. [Week 2](/week2)